33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Sightsee Victoria on guided tours

-Tally-Ho Carriage Tours, which started in the 1850s, offers several options.
+Tally-Ho Carriage Tours, which started in the 1850s, offers several options, including:

-Whoever you choose to go with, a carriage ride is one of those classic Victoria experiences that adds a bit of historical romance to your sightseeing.
+Whoever you choose to go with, a carriage ride is a romantic slow-paced way to soak up Victoria’s history and beauty.

-These bright red double-decker buses stop at all the key sights, like BC’s Parliament Buildings, Craigdarroch Castle and Chinatown.
+This bright red double-decker (run by Gray Line) loops past major sights like the BC Parliament Buildings, Craigdarroch Castle and Chinatown.

 Sit upstairs on the open-air top deck for breezy views and great photo opps!
 Your pass is good for 24 hours.